In 2021, St George’s College will be celebrating 125 years, as well as the Old Georgians’ Association Centenary (100 years).

 Our Celebrations have been infused with the Universal Apostolic Preferences (for more info)

 We are really excited for this year’s celebrations.
-We know that if we come together, work together and dream together, 2021 will be a redefining year for us and the College will never be the same!
+We know that if we come, work and dream together, 2021 will be a redefining year for us and the College will never be the same!